Skip to main content

 Fitting-out from a shell and free-issue equipment?

 If fitting-out a boat from a professionally built shell and the shell builder has also fitted free-issue items (such as the engine), then the boat has to conform to the Recreational Craft Regulations (RCR) when put into service, sold or transferred.
-We can assist with conformity to the RCR for a self fit-out boat.
+We can assist with conformity to the RCR for a self fit-out boat, through the required Post Construction Assessment (PCA) route.

 The craft must be supplied with a Declaration of Conformity to the Recreational Craft Regulations (RCR).
 The Declaration has to be to Annex IV of the RCR and not Annex III.